 Texting and driving is not a direct violation of the law in Florida.
 However, I have had several prosecutors argue to me that texting was, could be or should be considered reckless driving per se.
 This all may change with the introduction of senate bill 2013-0052.

 Recently I took a Reckless Driving with Property Damage case to trial.
 Reckless Driving is a criminal traffic offense.
 Recklessness requires the State to prove a willful and wanton driving pattern likely to cause damage.
 Furthermore, Reckless Driving is needed to prove Vehicular Homicide, but not DUI Manslaughter.
-Careless driving is a civil citation, see my blog on the difference between reckless driving and careless driving for more.
+Careless driving is a civil citation, see the blog on the difference between reckless driving and careless driving for more.